TelemetryDeck/docs/articles/create-custom-dashboards.md

 ### Delete your dashboard

 If you don't need a dashboard anymore, you can delete it.
 Deleting your dashboard will also **delete all created insights** within it.
 Navigate to your dashboard's `Actions` button.
-You will see a "_Delete dashboard" button.
+You will see a "_Delete dashboard_" button.
 After clicking the button, you are asked to confirm your choice since deleting a dashboard isn't reversible.
 Click _Ok_, and your dashboard is gone!